CrescentonC/mlscript/README.md

   ```
   The suggested command is composed of two commands, the first
   compiles the OCaml programs using `ocamlopt -O3` to produce
-  an executable `<benchmark name>.out`, the second launches
+  an executable `<benchmark_name>.out`, the second launches
-  the generated executable `./<benchmark name>.out +time`.
+  the generated executable: `./<benchmark_name>.out +time`.
   The `+time` flag tells `core_bench` to measure the
   95% confidence interval.
 The default benchmarking
   duration is 10 seconds, and it can be changed by passing
-  `-q <time in seconds>` to the executable.
+  `-q <time_in_seconds>` to the executable.
 More options
   are also provided by `core_bench`, they can be listed by
-  running `./<benchmark name>.out --help`.
+  running `./<benchmark_name>.out --help`.

-- To write your own programs and test Lumberhack's optimization on them
+- To write one's own programs and test Lumberhack's optimization on them:

-  The testing infrastructure for Lumberhack is set up so that
+  The testing infrastructure for Lumberhack's `sbt` project is set up so that
   if there are any unstaged changes (as determined by `git`) in any test file
-(those in `lumberhack/shared/src/test/resources`), only the corresponding files will be tested.
+(those in `lumberhack/shared/src/test/resources`), only the corresponding files will be processed.
-So you can make select modifications to some test files and run the test command again,
+So one can make select modifications to some test files and run the test command (`testOnly mlscript.lumberhack.DiffTestLumberhack`) again in `sbt` shell,
-and it will only run your modified tests.
-There is an `Empty.mls` file for you to start.
+and only your modified tests will be run.
+There is a `lumberhack/shared/src/test/resources/PaperExamples.mls` file with examples for you to start editing
+and getting new results from Lumberhack.
+[TODO: explain the output will be inserted in-place, and how to generate ocaml programs]
-Currently, we support the MLscript (explained below) syntax and a subset of Haskell syntax (so that we can port
+Currently, we support input programs using
+a subset of MLscript syntax (explained below) and
+Haskell syntax (so that we can port the `nofib` benchmarks).
-the `nofib` benchmarks).
-To use the Haskell syntax, add `:lhInHaskell` at the first line of
-your Haskell programs (examples can be seen in `lumberhack/shared/src/test/resources/nofib_benchmarks`)
+We recommend using MLscript syntax to manually write programs as inputs to Lumberhack, because
+the generated output will likely be more readable due to less name mangling

-  - [TODO: describe MLscript syntax]
+  - The supported MLscript syntax is [described below](#supported-mlscript-syntax).
-  - [TODO: describe Haskell syntax (and no empty lines allowed)]
+    We also implemented the example programs we described in the paper using
+    this syntax in `lumberhack/shared/src/test/resources/PaperExamples.mls`.
+    One can refer to that for a general idea of the MLscript syntax.
+  - The supported Haskell syntax suffices to enable us to port the related
+    `nofib` benchmarks.
+Some Haskell features are not supported (including but not limited to):
+      - the Haskell record
+      - the "as" pattern: `ls@(x : xs)`
+      - lambda definition with patterns as its parameters: `\(x:xs) -> ...`
+      - `let` groups: `let a = x; b = x in ...`
+      - `let` bindings with patterns as its binder: `let (x:xs) = [1] in ...`
+      - `where` clauses that refer to variables defined at the outer scope: `f x = g x where g _ = x`

-- To generate figures in the paper
+- To generate figures in the paper:

   After the execution of `bench.sh`, `plot/time.txt` and `plot/size.txt`
   should be ready.
 Then run